jonbig/Data_Science_Portfolio/data_analysis_projects/voter_turnout_model/readme.md

 ## Model Summary ##

-This is a modified logisit regression model to estimate the likelihood that a voter is going to participate in the Denver 2023 Municipal election.
+This is a modified logistic regression model to estimate the likelihood that a voter is going to participate in the Denver 2023 Municipal election.
 It factors in 74 different features (voter age, party, past election participation, etc) and outputs a numeric probability for each voter.
 The model currently has an accuracy of 89% and an F1 score of 82% at a 50% threshold.

 ## Problem ##

 The two main problems I wanted to address with this model are universe accuracy and voter prioritization.

-**Universe Accuracy**
+### Universe Accuracy ###

 When we build voter universes in VAN we typically start by selecting groups of voters based on their past voting history.
 This makes perfect sense because we know that a person’s voting history is the best predictor of whether they will vote in an upcoming election.
 But should we target voters who have voted in the last 3 elections consecutively, or should we target voters who have voted in 3 of the last 4 elections?
 What about primary elections?
 Are certain elections better at predicting turnout than others?
 I’ve worked on more campaigns than I can remember and have built many different voter universes and in every case I can recall, we didn’t know the answer to those questions.
 We simply picked some combination of voting history and built the universe from there.